-Our mission is to provide a safe and suitable learning environment for the children of Malawi which improves attendance, academic performance and aspiration – ultimately offering a sustainable route out of poverty.
+Our mission is to provide a safe and suitable learning environment for the children in our partner schools which improves attendance, academic performance and aspiration – ultimately offering a sustainable route out of poverty.

 Building and improving school facilities in the country is our main focus.
-In partnership and consultation with the Malawi Ministry of Education, local communities in Malawi and partners here in Scotland, we work with priority schools in Malawi to provide young people with the opportunity to attend school in a safe, clean and friendly learning environment.
+In partnership and consultation with the Malawi Ministry of Education, local communities in Malawi and UK partners, we work with priority schools in Malawi to provide young people with the opportunity to attend school in a safe, clean and friendly learning environment.